-In 1869, Mullaney purchased a home in Troy, a brick, double row house, for herself, her mother and siblings, an incredible feat for a woman and an Irish immigrant.
-The home is now on the National Registry of Historic Places and is being restored by the American Labor Studies Center.
+In 1869, Mullany purchased a home in Troy, a brick, double row house, for herself, her mother and siblings, an incredible feat for a woman and an Irish immigrant.
+The home is now a National Historic Site and is being restored by the American Labor Studies Center.

 The union was dissolved, although many women continued to be part of a network of women labor activists.

 One can imagine, with women having no right to vote, no political power, and few legal rights, how difficult it would be to establish safe, fairly paid work for women.
 Activists formed the Women’s Trade Union League in 1903 as the first national association devoted to organizing women workers.